Nauru Regional Processing Centre: 2012-2020: Reopening and Second Closure

-As of June 2020, over 100 men from Manus and Nauru were being detained in an hotel in Kangaroo Point in Brisbane, after being transferred to the mainland for medical treatment.
+In March 2020, Home Affairs told the Senate estimates committee that "211 refugees and asylum seekers remained on Nauru, 228 in Papua New Guinea, and about 1,220, including their dependents, were in Australia to receive medical treatment".
+Transfer and resettlement of approved refugees in the US was proceeding during the COVID-19 pandemic.
+By 13 June 2020, a father and son were the last family left; there was one single woman and the remaining people were all single men.
+In June 2020, over 100 men from Nauru and Manus were being detained in a hotel in Kangaroo Point in Brisbane, after being transferred to the mainland for medical treatment.
 They were confined to quarters under a lockdown during the COVID-19 pandemic.
 The men held protests from their balconies, and protesters gathered outside on several occasions.
 The 25 men were released into the community in February 2021.

-September 2021: New Agreement
+2021-present: Second Reopening

+There were around 107 asylum seekers remaining on Nauru as of July 2021.
 In September 2021, the Minister for Home Affairs signed a new deal with Nauru to keep an ongoing form of asylum seeker processing centre on the island.

 On 6 October 2021, the Australian Government passed responsibility for the remaining 124 men on PNG to the PNG Government.
 The remaining men were told that their options were either to transfer to Nauru or resettle in PNG.
 The official number of asylum seekers on Nauru was 107 on 31 July 2021.
 The operators of the facility, Canstruct, made a profit of at least per detainee in the financial year ending mid-2021.
 As of February 2022 there were 115 held by Australia on Nauru, costing the government more than per year per asylum seeker (equating to nearly per day).